pachecoberlin/screenshotter/README.md

 const val PATH = "c:\\"

 The name of the screenshot JPEG will be 500.jpg or any other number when provided via commandline.

+# DataInterface
+## used by SoftwareComponents where nburda and akasmale are responsibles
+number maxVal=12